TheMannu/Devops-Tools-Installation-Configurations/EBS.md

 Lifecycle Manager
 Life CYcle is used for taking the snapshots on a regular intervel based on Lifecycle manager policy defined by us.

+Recycle Bin
+Recycle is just to keep the deleted snapshots up to user defined retaintion periods